Creating a Gridogram

 Estimating Grid Size

-Take the letters used in “Space is to place as eternity is to time.”, noting that T and E are needed twice to spell “eternity”:
+Take the letters in “Space is to place as eternity is to time”, noting that T and E are needed twice to spell “eternity”:

 ACEEILMNOPRSTTY

-That’s 15 letters, and for this quote 15 is also the actual number of cells needed.
+That’s 15 letters, and for this quote we indeed need 15 grid cells.
 We use 4x4 rather than 5x3 to keep Gridograms near square, as 𝑛x𝑛 or 𝑛x𝑛−1.

 Thank heavens, the sun has gone in, and I don’t have to go out and enjoy it.